wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-dotnet-run-compute-intensive-task.md

 For both the solver and client applications, you can press Ctrl+C to exit if you want to end prior to normal completion.

 ## Alternative to creating and deleting the queue with TSPSolver
-Instead of using TSPSolver to create or delete the queue, you can create or delete the queue using the [Azure portal](https://manage.windowsazure.com).
-Visit the Service Bus section of the Azure portal to access the user interfaces for creating or deleting a queue, as well as for retrieving the connection string, issuer, and access key.
+Instead of using TSPSolver to create or delete the queue, you can create or delete the queue using the [Azure Management Portal](https://manage.windowsazure.cn).
+Visit the Service Bus section of the Azure Management Portal to access the user interfaces for creating or deleting a queue, as well as for retrieving the connection string, issuer, and access key.
 You can also view a dashboard of your Service Bus queues, allowing you to view metrics for your incoming and outgoing messages.

 [solver_output]: ./media/virtual-machines-dotnet-run-compute-intensive-task/WA_dotNetTSPSolver.png
 [client_output]: ./media/virtual-machines-dotnet-run-compute-intensive-task/WA_dotNetTSPClient.png